redwoodjs/redwood/docs/versioned_docs/version-1.0/graphql.md

 }
 ```

-If you create your Services for this model using Redwood's generator (`yarn rw g services user`), your Services will look like this:
+If you create your Services for this model using Redwood's generator (`yarn rw g service user`), your Services will look like this:

 ```javascript
 // api/src/services/user/user.js